vishakhadhonde9/Kubernetes/Session-11] Volume.md

 - ReadWriteMany (RWX): Mounted as read-write by many Pods.

         apiVersion: v1
         kind: PersistentVolume
         metadata:
-          name: my-pv
+          name: nfs-pv
         spec:
           capacity:
-            storage: 10Gi  # Size of the volume
+            storage: 5Gi  # Specify the size of the volume
           accessModes:
-            - ReadWriteOnce  # Access mode (can only be read/write by one Pod)
+            - ReadWriteMany  # NFS supports ReadWriteMany access mode (multiple pods can access at once)
-          persistentVolumeReclaimPolicy: Retain  # Policy for reclaiming the volume after use
+          persistentVolumeReclaimPolicy: Retain  # Retain means the PV won't be deleted when PVC is removed
-          hostPath:
+          storageClassName: nfs-sc  # Storage class name (optional)
+          nfs:
-            path: /mnt/data  # Path on the host machine that backs this volume
+            path: /test  # The NFS export path on the NFS server
+            server: fs-00bd1a710cc465364.efs.us-east-1.amazonaws.com  # DNS name of the EFS server